 An alternative that many people find easier when they are first checking this area out is to hike up to the Doorway, then descend the gully just West of that area (as if you were headed to the Upper Level or Jungle Gym.
 That gully lies between Major Mass and Minor Mass, so as you get toward the bottom, cut to your right and you will be at Hammer Wall and Stettner's Overhang.

-Classic Climbing Routes in Hammer Wall & The Keyhole
+Classic Climbing Routes at Hammer Wall & The Keyhole

 Mountain Project's determination of the classic, most popular, highest rated climbing routes in this area.